 The mapping method is simply a graphic representation of a concept.
 This method emphasizes critical thinking and helps your student visually track relationships among concepts and ideas and then fill in the details.
 Maps can be simple or complex.
 They can be a template or an organic creation by the student.
 This type of note taking is easy to edit, highlight, and revise.

 Combination notes are useful for students who learn well through visualizing concepts.
 The note page has two columns.
 The left column is for notes, and the right column is for illustrations to help him understand and recall information.
-This method is very effective for math notes, in which the steps or procedure can be written out on the left and the visual can show the steps to a solution, a diagram, or a sketch of graph.
+This method is very effective for math notes, in which the steps or procedure can be written out on the left and the visual can show the steps to a solution, a diagram, or a sketch of a graph.

 If your student is reading in a book or textbook, you can encourage her to use markers and highlighters to organize notes on the page.
 Listed below are some guidelines: